TassianaMilka/TassianaMilka/README.md

 <p>I am grateful every day for what I do and where I want to go.</p>

-<p>Sorry my write in english and spanish erro,because i'm not yet fluent in the languages.I learn by writing on github and other social networks.It's a way I found to learn.</p>

 # Espanõl
 <p>En mi infancia ya quería entender cuando no tenía celular, notebook y computadora hasta que un día tuve la primera computadora Samsung del sistema operativo windows XP.</p>